AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-48/acsd-57337-admin-user-with-access-restrictions-can-see-companies.md

 <u>Expected results</u>:

-The companies that have been assigned to the additional website are visible in the companies grid.
+The companies that have been assigned to the additional website are visible in the *Companies* grid.

 <u>Actual results</u>:

-All companies are visible in the grid.
+All companies are visible in the *Companies* grid.

 ## Apply the patch